IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 You should expect a 201 ("CREATED") response and JSON indicating the database id that has been assigned to your newly uploaded file.

-Please note that it's possible to "trick" Dataverse into giving a file a content type (MIME type) of your choosing.
+Please note that it's possible to "trick" a Dataverse installation into giving a file a content type (MIME type) of your choosing.
 For example, you can make a text file be treated like a video file with ``-F 'file=@README.txt;type=video/mpeg4'``, for example.
-If Dataverse does not properly detect a file type, specifying the content type via API like this a potential workaround.
+If the Dataverse installation does not properly detect a file type, specifying the content type via API like this a potential workaround.

 The curl syntax above to upload a file is tricky and a Python version is provided below.
 (Please note that it depends on libraries such as "requests" that you may need to install but this task is out of scope for this guide.)
 Here are some parameters you can set in the script: